software-patterns/workshop/projects/software-quality/0000-introduction.md

+# THE PATH BEYOND THE GATE: SPARKING SOFTWARE QUALITY WITH TESTS

 > The Way that can be followed is not the timeless Way.
 >
 > —_Daodejing_

-# Introduction
+# The Beginning

 We programmers often think of our field as an ever-changing one.
-But the fact is, the fundamentals of programming—the semantics of the languages we use, the types of applications we write—have experienced no revolutions in the last fifty years.
+But the fact is, the fundamentals of programming—the semantics of the languages we use, the shapes of the programs we write—have experienced no revolutions in the last fifty years.

 Lisp, the forerunner of modern functional languages like Clojure, appeared on the scene in 1958.